-Development really takes off in high school.
-Awkward tweens turn into high-schoolers who start looking and thinking more like adults with the skills to envision the future.
-Here are some typical developmental milestones in teens.
+In high school, your child’s development really takes off.
+Just as with middle school development, high-schoolers develop at widely varied rates.
+For the most part, awkward tweens turn into high-schoolers who start looking and thinking more like adults with the skills to envision the future.

 The difference in growth between boys and girls is very noticeable at this age.
 Boys are just hitting the age at which they start to grow rapidly, while girls are starting to slow down.

-By the end of high school, girls are likely to have grown as tall as they’re going to be.
+By the end of high school, many girls are likely to have grown as tall as they’re going to be.
 Boys often are still growing and gaining muscle strength.
-There’s a big difference in physical milestones between the sexes and between individual kids.
+There’s a big difference in physical milestones among individual kids.
 Typically, though, high-schoolers:

 In the mid- to late-teenage years, kids start thinking less about just their own life and more about how the whole world works.
 But that change is a gradual process that doesn’t happen all at once.
 During high school, teens are likely to: